www-splitcells-net/net.splitcells.network/projects/net.splitcells.project.files.standard/src/main/md/net/splitcells/project/files/standard/repo/repos.process.md

 In order to make this VCS independent, additional `repo.*` commands are provided, that are built on top of repo process.
-For instance, `repo.commit.all` is defined to commit all file changes of the current repo and its subs, but it relies on other additional backend implementations, that actually do this job.
+For instance, `repos.commit.all` is defined to commit all file changes of the current repo and its subs, but it relies on other additional backend implementations, that actually do this job.